Let’s just be frank: I write a ridiculous amount of content.

 But!
 This is where most people stop outlining and start writing.
 I don’t put down my pretty notebook just yet…

-Step 3: Create a Detailed AF Outline
+Step 3: Create a Content Outline That’s Detailed AF

 After I nail the skeleton (which just feels like a hilarious expression so I’m going to use the hell out of it), I go back and do the real outline.
-That was like the outline of the outline.
+That was, like, the outline of the outline.

 At this point, I lay out pretty much everything I want to talk about, not just the main points.
 I spend 45-60 minutes on this outline, and it’s usually as long as a short blog post in itself.